micans/pick/THESPACEINBETWEEN.md

    and can speed up streaming by orders of magnitude. [note mcl; arrow?]

-## Useful comman-line tools
+## Useful command-line tools

    This is a work in progress.
 In particular, incorporation of the right selection of profitable shell (bash) features and syntax requires some thought and iteration.
+   I've not yet taken great care to distinguish between different shell versions.
+   The aim is that all shell features listed here are available in reasonably modern versions of both `bash` and `zsh`.
+   *Todo:* be more specific (e.g. Bash version before hash arrays were introduced).
+   *Todo:* incorporate more techniques to make examples bullet-proof against weird file names.

    I'm sure this list is far from complete.
 I've strived to include only standard widely available softare, but I have added three tools I wrote that I use a lot.
 The first, `transpose`, is a very fast memory-efficient tool to transpose tables.
-   An alternative is offered by `datamash transpose`, but my version was quite a bit faster and more memory efficient when last tested - [todo-add measurements below].
+   An alternative is offered by `datamash transpose`, but my version was quite a bit faster and more memory efficient when last tested - [*Todo:* measurements below].
 The second, `hissyfit` is a single script to draw histograms in the terminal using Unicode bar characters to achieve acceptable resolution.
    Similar small-project solutions exist, I like `hissyfit`'s single-script